JohnathanTan/For-TF/README.md

 Plots will be saved as jpg files.

 Q5.
-I was not if there was a requirement for a particular type of script.
+I was not sure if there was a requirement for a particular type of script.
 I decided to do it via a shell script without using any other downloaded libraries.
 Within the shell script there are only git & bash commands.

 To be frank, I have little experience with shell scripting so there might be some inefficient logic within the script (I might be using the wrong terminologies too).
 But, I am sure that I got the right outputs for the task at hand.